Latency-Aware Resource Allocation for Mobile Edge Generation and Computing via Deep Reinforcement Learning: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

 To enable the heterogeneous task requirements, we consider an MEGC system that can provide both computation services and AIGC services, as illustrated in Fig. \ref{fig:system}.
-The MEGC system consists of an edge server (ES) equipped with a powerful computing and generating unit, and three MUs with different task requests, including computation, AIGC, and VE, respectively.
-Let $U_{\mathsf{comp}}$, $U_{\mathsf{AIGC}}$, $U_{\mathsf{VE}}$ denote the MUs with computation task, AIGC task, and VE task, respectively.
+The MEGC system consists of an edge server (ES) equipped with a powerful computing and generating unit, and three kinds of MUs with different task requests, including computation, AIGC, and VE, respectively\footnote{ {The MEGC system can be directly extended to the system with multiple MUs, where the MUs with identical tasks can be aggregated as a cluster. }}. et $U_{\mathsf{comp}}$, $U_{\mathsf{AIGC}}$, $U_{\mathsf{VE}}$ denote the MUs with computation task, AIGC task, and VE task, respectively.
 The serving time is index by $\mathcal{T} = \{1,\cdots, T\}$.
 Each MU requests one service during each time slot, and the frequency division multiple access (FDMA) technology is adopted in each time slot of request turn.The system model is shown in Fig \ref{fig:system}.